KFC Yum! Center: History

 The removal of the hotel would allow for a wider Main Street plaza and would allow for new features, such as a Washington Street entrance.
 It would also allow for more design flexibility and would lend itself to host after-hour concerts and other events on the plaza.

 On April 19, 2010, it was announced that Louisville-based fast food chain Yum!
 Brands would pay $13.5 million for the naming rights and would sell the products of three of its chains—KFC, Pizza Hut and Taco Bell—in seven concession stands within the arena.

+Recent developments

+In 2025, the KFC Yum!
+Center marked its 15th anniversary with a series of community events and commemorations highlighting the arena's role in downtown Louisville's revitalization.
+Since its opening in 2010, the venue has hosted nearly 2,000 events and welcomed more than 13 million guests, generating an estimated $1.4 billion in economic impact for Louisville.

+The Louisville Arena Authority (LLA) began a major roof replacement project in August 2025, covering approximately 250,000 square feet at a cost of about $13.6 million.
+The new roof is expected to be completed by December 2025.
+The arena remains operational during new renovations, with no interruptions to any prescheduled concerts or events.
+The Louisville Arena Authority also announced that more than $100 million renovation plans are expected to be implemented in the next 15 years to enhance the guest experience and make the venue top-notch for hosting sport and entertainment events.

 Features

-The arena's features include an integrated scoring and video display system, which includes large LED video displays within the seating bowl, with the display and control system provided by Daktronics of Brookings, South Dakota.
+The arena's features include an integrated scoring and video display system, which includes large LED video displays within the seating bowl, with the display and control system provided by Daktronics.